arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 This mode is useful if you've uploaded a sketch that produces some unwanted behaviour.
 Maybe the sketch causes it to become undetectable by your computer, or maybe its an HID sketch that took over your keyboard and mouse and you need to regain control of your computer.
 It lets you turn the board on without actually running any sketch.

 To enter bootloader-mode, press the reset button, and then press it again once you see the RGB LED flashing.
-You'll know that you've successfully entered bootloader-mode if you see the RGD LED pulsing slowly.
+You'll know that you've successfully entered bootloader-mode if you see the green LED pulsing slowly.

+***Some boards from the first limited production batch were assembled with a different RGB LED which has the green and blue pins inverted.
+Read our full Help Center article [here](https://support.arduino.cc/hc/en-us/articles/9589073738012)***

+### ROM Boot Mode

+In addition to the normal bootloader-mode, the Arduino Nano ESP32 lets you enter ROM boot mode.
+This is rarely needed, but there are some cases where it might be useful, for example you may want to follow this process to:

+- Update the Arduino bootloader already on the board.
+This can resolve issues with Nano ESP32 being misidentified as other ESP32 boards.
+- Restore the ability to upload regular Arduino sketches to a Nano ESP32 that has been flashed with the MicroPython firmware.

+If you need to reflash the bootloader, you can follow the steps of this [Help Center article](https://support.arduino.cc/hc/en-us/articles/9810414060188-Reset-the-Arduino-bootloader-on-the-Nano-ESP32)

 ## MicroPython